Shiva Kumar, MD, is the Chief of Gastroenterology & Hepatology in the Digestive Disease Institute at Cleveland Clinic Abu Dhabi.

 He is a fellow of the American College of Gastroenterology (ACG) American College of Physicians (ACP), American Society of Gastrointestinal Endoscopy (ASGE), American Association for the study of Liver Diseases (AASLD).
 He has served on many committees of national scientific societies, including practice parameters and patient care committees of ACG and public and member outreach, as well as international committees of the American Society of Gastrointestinal Endoscopy (ASGE).

 Dr. Kumar has numerous publications and has delivered presentations at national and international scientific meetings, with a primary focus on liver disease and transplantation.
-He has also served as a primary site investigator in numerous clinical trials including those of newer therapeutic agents in hepatitis C.
+He has also served as a primary site investigator in numerous clinical trials including those of newer therapeutic agents in Hepatitis C.